andreeelopes/replicated-key-value-store-w-paxos/README.md

 # Replicated Key-Value Store with Paxos

-To generate jar:
+- To generate jar:

 ``
 sbt assembly
 ``

-There are three Mains: Client, Replica, Rendezvous.
+- There are three Mains: Client, Replica, Rendezvous.

-To run tests just run the`run.sh` script
+- To run tests just run the`run.sh` script

-To generate the metrics run `extractMetrics.sh` script
+- To generate the metrics run `extractMetrics.sh` script

+- The report is present in the doc folder

 ###Developers

-* André Lopes nº 45617
+* Andrï¿½ Lopes nï¿½ 45617
-* Nelson Coquenim nº 45694
+* Nelson Coquenim nï¿½ 45694